blackbeanman123/Deep-Learning/CNN-Architecture.md

 #### filter:

 1. The size of the filter is crucial.
 We need to find the **right level of granularity** so as to create abstractions at the proper scale. usually, 3x3, 5x5, 7x7...
-2. Preserving more information about the input would require keeping the total number of activations (number of feature maps times number of pixel positions) **non-decreasing** from one layer to the next(or the receptive field would not change, the same as https://mlnotebook.github.io/post/CNN1/ :"A Note on the Receptive Field" ).
+2. Preserving more information about the input would require keeping the total number of activations (number of feature maps times number of pixel positions) **non-decreasing** from one layer to the next(or the receptive field would not change, https://mlnotebook.github.io/post/CNN1/ :"A Note on the Receptive Field" ).